SMI/dicompixelanon/doc/dcmaudit.md

 See the `dicomrectdb.md` document.

 ## Future work

-Add way to review all tagged images (i.e. find all those in the database which have been tagged as needing further review).

 The system should learn which image types have text in specific locations and suggest redaction rectangles based on previously taught images.